realityexpander/jpages/src/main/java/org/elegantobjects/jpages/App2/README.md

   - Allowing `null` to be returned from methods.
   - `Null` checks everywhere.
   - Allowing multiple shared access to static global variables/state.
+  - Lots of inheritance, and deep inheritance hierarchies.
+  - Lots of "Design Patterns" to solve problems that should not exist in the first place.
+  - Factories, Builders, AbstractFactoryFactories and other hacky "creational" patterns.

 ## Code Style